Queen Elizabeth national park Uganda

 The Kazinga Channel is a natural waterway connecting Lake Edward and Lake George and is one of the most remarkable features of Queen Elizabeth National Park.
 The channel attracts a wide range of animals, making it a prime location for game viewing, especially during boat safaris.
 On these cruises, visitors can witness large pods of hippos wallowing in the water, while elephants, buffaloes, and antelopes come to drink along the shores.
 The channel is also a magnet for birdlife, with hundreds of bird species, including kingfishers, herons, pelicans, and fish eagles, frequently spotted here.

-A boat safari on the Kazinga Channel is a highlight of any visit to Queen Elizabeth National Park, offering an unmatched perspective of the park’s wildlife and landscapes.
+A boat safari on the Kazinga Channel is a highlight of any visit to Queen Elizabeth, offering an unmatched perspective of the park’s wildlife and landscapes.

 Crater Lakes and the Maramagambo Forest